Nicholas gets stronger, threatens to hit Texas as hurricane

 Houston — Tropical Storm Nicholas gathered strength Monday and threatened to blow ashore in Texas as a hurricane that could bring up to 20 inches of rain to parts of the Gulf Coast, including the same area hit by Hurricane Harvey in 2017 and storm-battered Louisiana.

-Forecasters at the National Hurricane Center in Miami said the system's top sustained winds reached 60 mph.
-If the winds hit 74 mph, the storm would become a Category 1 hurricane.
-It was moving north at 12 mph on a track to pass near the South Texas coast later in the day, then move onshore in the evening.
+Forecasters at the National Hurricane Center in Miami said the system's top sustained winds reached 65 mph (105 kph), an increase of 5 mph (8 kph) from earlier in the day.
+If the winds hit 74 mph (119 kph), the storm would become a Category 1 hurricane.
+It was moving northeast at 12 mph (19 kph) and was predicted to make landfall in the evening along the central Texas coast.

 In flood-prone Houston, officials worried that heavy rain expected to arrive late Monday and early Tuesday could inundate streets and flood homes.
 Authorities deployed high-water rescue vehicles throughout the city and erected barricades at more than 40 locations that tend to flood, Mayor Sylvester Turner said.

 “This city is very resilient.
 We know what we need to do.
-We know about preparing,” said Turner, referencing four major flood events that have hit the Houston area in recent years, including devastating damage from Harvey.
+We know about preparing,” said Turner, referencing four major flood events that have hit the Houston area in recent years, including devastating damage from Harvey, which flooded more than 150,000 homes in the Houston area.

-Several schools in the Houston and Galveston areas were closed Monday because of the incoming storm.
-The Houston school district, the state’s largest, announced that classes would be canceled on Tuesday.

-COVID-19 testing and vaccination sites were closed in Harris County, which includes Houston; Fort Bend County, southwest of Houston; and Nueces County, which includes Corpus Christi.
+Turner and Harris County Judge Lina Hidalgo asked residents to stay off the roads Monday evening to avoid risking their lives or the lives of first responders who might be called to rescue them from flooded roadways.

+“What I need each resident to do is get where you need to be by 6 p.m. and stay there," said Hidalgo, the top elected official in Harris County, which includes Houston.

-Eight to 16 inches of rain were expected along the middle and upper Texas coast, with isolated maximum amounts of 20 inches possible.
-Other parts of southeast Texas and southwest Louisiana could see 5 to 10 inches over the coming days.
+Six to 12 inches (15 to 30 centimeters) of rain were expected along the middle and upper Texas coast, with isolated maximum amounts of 18 inches (46 centimeters) possible.
+Other parts of southeast Texas and south-central Louisiana and southern Mississippi could see 4 to 8 inches (10 to 20 centimeters) over the coming days.

 “Listen to local weather alerts and heed local advisories about the right and safe thing to do, and you’ll make it through this storm just like you’ve had many other storms,” Abbott said during a news conference in Houston.

 Nicholas was headed toward the same area of Texas that was hit hard by Harvey.
-That storm made landfall in the middle Texas coast then stalled for four days, dropping more than 60 inches of rain in parts of southeast Texas.
+That storm made landfall, then stalled for four days, dropping more than 60 inches (152 cm) of rain in parts of southeast Texas.
 Harvey was blamed for at least 68 deaths, including 36 in the Houston area.

+After Harvey, voters approved the issuance of $2.5 billion in bonds to fund flood-control projects, including the widening of bayous.
+The 181 projects designed to mitigate damage from future storms are at different stages of completion.

-But University of Miami hurricane researcher Brian McNoldy said he expects that Nicholas “will be magnitudes less than Harvey in every regard.”
+University of Miami hurricane researcher Brian McNoldy said he expects Nicholas to be “magnitudes less than Harvey in every regard.”

-The worry with Nicholas will be how slowly it moves.
+The main worry with Nicholas will be its speed.
 Storms are moving slower in recent decades, and Nicholas could get stuck between two other weather systems, said hurricane researcher Jim Kossin of The Climate Service.

 Across Louisiana, almost 120,000 customers remained without power Monday morning, according to the utility tracking site poweroutage.us.